-Somehow, the setting ended up with Calvin at the head of the table like in the past.
+Somehow, the seating ended up with Calvin at the head of the table like in the past.
 Lara sat on his left while Joanne sat on his right.
 Jiro was across the table, sitting between Lara and Selina while Chun sat next to Joanne.
 Perhaps it was habit.
 Hebe, of course, was sitting next to Chun.

 “Now I know why she’s with you,” Hebe commented as soon as she tasted the food.

-Jiro sent her a half grin.
+Jiro sent her a half-grin.
 “Thanks a lot.”